Speed Sensors

 Typical applications:Crank speed, Cam speed, Gear speed, Wheel speed

-Zero Speed Hall
+Differential Zero Speed

 Hall sensors are designed to use the speed of a rotating ferrous object such as a cam trigger or gear tooth.
 Due to their design they allow operation down to zero speeds, independent of air gap.
 Using a small internal magnet, the magnetic field changes whilst passing over the ferrous tooth of the rotating object a producing a digital signal.
 When connected to an interface unit or supporting ECU it is possible to determine rotational speed.

-Operating temperature: -10°C to +165°C
+Operating temperature:-10°C to +165°C

-Range: 0Hz to 10KHz
+Range:0Hz to 10KHz

-Differential Wheel Speed
+DHE - Differential Wheel Speed

 Differential Hall Effect sensors are designed to measure the speed of a rotating ferrous object such as a wheel trigger or gear tooth.
 Using a small internal magnet and a differential hall device, they detect the change in magnetic fields whilst passing over the ferrous trigger.
 This produces a digital signal from the open collector output.
 Differential probes allow for operation at larger air gaps and offer high immunity to noise.
 When connected to an interface unit or supporting ECU it is possible to determine rotational speed.